tobiasrausch/wally/README.md

 # Wally

-A genomic variant viewer for someone (like me) that got sick of the spinning wheel...
+A genomic variant viewer for the uninspired...